SecHex/SecHex-Spoofy/README.md

     • Opens the registry key "SOFTWARE\Microsoft\Windows NT\CurrentVersion" under the LocalMachine hive.
     • Retrieves the current value of the "ProductId" registry entry.
     • Generates a new random product ID using the RandomIdprid(20) method.
     • Sets the registry value of "ProductId" to the new generated product ID.
-    • Logs the original and new product IDs using the SaveLogs("product", logBefore, logAfter) method.

 + **Display Spoofing** *[New]* (testing) - [15.06.23]
     • Spoofs display settings by modifying the registry.
     • Opens the registry key for display settings.
     • Generates a random display ID.
     • Updates the registry values for MRU0, MRU1, MRU2, MRU3, and MRU4.
-    • Saves the before and after log information.